Project facts

 • The sidings station in Untertürkheim

-To complement Stuttgart 21, the Stuttgart-Vaihingen station will also be upgraded to a stop for regional trains.
+To complement Stuttgart 21, Stuttgart-Vaihingen station has also been converted into a stop for regional trains.

 Stuttgart's future main station is the centerpiece of the project.
 The terminus station will become a through station.
 This will be located at right angles to the current tracks at a depth of around eleven meters.
 The station comprises eight platform tracks on four central platforms.
 A predominantly underground rail ring connects the new station to the existing network.
 When the new station is completed, the above-ground tracks will be removed.
 A new urban district will be built on the freed-up space: Stuttgart Rosenstein.

-The new Wendlingen-Ulm line is around 60 kilometers long.
+The Wendlingen-Ulm high-speed line is around 60 kilometers long.
 It provides a fast and comfortable route across the Swabian Alb.
-More than half of the route runs in the total of eleven tunnels.
-Large parts of the above-ground route run right next to the A8 autobahn.
-By bundling the two routes, the project consumes less landscape.
+More than half of the route runs through a total of eleven tunnels.
+Large sections of the above-ground route run directly alongside the A8 highway.
+By bundling the two routes, the project uses less land.

-In the Filstal valley near Mühlhausen, one of the highest rail bridges in Germany is being built at a height of around 85 meters.
-A total of 37 bridges are part of the new line.
+At around 85 meters high, one of the highest railroad bridges in Germany has been built in the Filstal valley near Mühlhausen.
+A total of 37 bridges are part of the high-speed line.

 THE NEW RAILWAY STATION: Comfortable, safe and efficient